allenlam369/Spring-boot-web-hibernate-test/README.md

 - For testing purpose, the built-in runtime service is set to run in localhost:9000
 - In command line, in the root of the project (where you find pom.xml), type in:
 - mvn spring-boot:run
-- Spring will test the project for correctness, and then startup the built-in server.
+- Spring will test the project for correctness, and then startup the built-in runtime.
 - When you see "Started WildflySpringBootApplication in xx seconds", it is ready to use.